ilaydacansinkoc/online-shopping-system/README.md

     Orders that are delivered to its customer successfully will be recorded into a file namely _orders.json_.
 3. State diagram of the order is given below in Figure 1.
-The order will be set in each state incrementally and the next state is determined according to the following specifications:\n  **Saved:**
+The order will be set in each state incrementally and the next state is determined according to the following specifications:

+        **Saved:**
           - id, tracking number, customer id, customer name, shipping address and weight will be set.
 Id will be the next number of the latest recorded order’s id.
 Tracking